Search Engine Queries for Webometrics

 - Google, Bing: Not possible

-- An alternative is the URL citation query "http://P" -site:D. E.g., "http://www.ncbi.nlm.nih.gov/pubmed/" -site:nih.gov matches pages outside the nih.gov web site that contain a page containing http://www.ncbi.nlm.nih.gov/pubmed/.
+- Google alternative: The URL citation query "http://P" -site:D. E.g., "http://www.ncbi.nlm.nih.gov/pubmed/" -site:nih.gov matches pages outside the nih.gov web site that contain a page containing http://www.ncbi.nlm.nih.gov/pubmed/.
 This URL citation may or may not be a hyperlink.

 Number of pages containing a link from a web site with domain name D excluding all pages in the site D containing P (i.e., site outlinks)